Delaware County 4-H has a great dairy program. We offer educational clinics, shows, dairy quiz-bowl, dairy judging, dairy challenge, and more.

 All 4-H dairy cattle must be owned and registered by June 15 to be shown at the Delaware County Fair and New York State Fair.

-NON-OWNERSHIP ANIMAL PROJECTS (4-Hers who do NOT already own stock are eligible)
+This option is for 4-Hers who do NOT already own stock are eligible.

 Did you know that people who do not live on a farm or do not have registered stock can still have a 4-H animal project?
 The 4-H Non-ownership Animal Project allows 4-Hers the chance to care for an animal and show it just as their own.